urql-graphql/urql/docs/advanced/persistence-and-uploads.md

 ```

 If you're using the `persistedFetchExchange` then put the `persistedFetchExchange` in front of the
-`multipartFetchExchange`, since only the latter is a full replacement for the `fetchExchange` and
+`multipartFetchExchange`, since only the latter is a full replacement for the `fetchExchange`, and
 the former only handled query operations.

 [Read more about `@urql/multipart-fetch-exchange` in our API